This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 The ancient city of Delphi is without a doubt one of the most famous archeologic sites in Greece.
 Everyone I know living in Greece has visited Delphi at one point or another.
 Equally, anyone planning holidays in Greece has stumbled upon at least one photo of the characteristic columns of the Tholos of Delphi.

 But there is more to Delphi then “just” the oracle.
 According to the legend, the city was built around the Naval of the Earth guarded by a dragon/snake called Python.
 I believe the view and the location played an important role in the decision-making process, too.
-Delphi lies in a stunning location on the foot of Mt.Parnassos.
+Delphi lies in a stunning location at the foot of Mt.Parnassos.
 Placed on a top of a high cliff, the village overlooks the Corinthian Gulf and the seaside towns of Kirra, Itea, and Galaxidi.
 The sun goes down at the perfect spot, too, creating spectacular sunsets that can be enjoyed from one of the taverns or cafes in the village.

 But we didn’t come to admire the archeologic site this time.
 Our plan was to explore the ancient paths around the village.
 In the old days of the oracle, most visitors come to Delphi on foot from the port at Kirra and some continued up to the Corycian cave sacred to Pan and the nymphs.
 These centuries-old paths have been used and maintained until today and make for a great day hike.
 The 20km long trek to the cave and back was the main purpose of our trip.

 We decided to stay overnight in Delphi to explore part of the path to Kirra and to visit the neighboring mountain village of Arachova the next day.
 The paths are marked well mostly as part of the E4 long distance trail or by local signs.
 However, the Anavasi map of Mt.Parnassos proved useful at times even if it doesn’t cover the whole descent to Kirra.